teddyjfpender/motomon/README.md

 </div>

-# 🎮 Motomon: The Ultimate zkVM Autonomous Worlds Game!
+# 🎮 Motomon: A zkVM Autonomous World Game!

 Welcome to **Motomon**!
-The game that brings an autonomous world to life with the power of a zkVM built with [Protokit](https://protokit.dev/) and zkOracles.
+The game that brings a modular autonomous world to life with the power of a zkVM built with [Protokit](https://protokit.dev/) and zkOracles.

 Step into the world of Motomon, where you can explore, trade, battle, and more, all while experiencing the magic of zero-knowledge.